bacor/bibcite/index.md

 ---
 ## BibCite

 BibCite let's you cite from your BibTeX files using a markdown-like syntax.
-It depends on jQuery and (still) on underscore.js.
+It depends on jQuery and underscore.js.

+Note: all this is still pretty experimental.

 ### JS
 Load the dependencies and you're good to go: